openstack-archive/nova-powervm/README.rst

 It is a goal of the driver to deploy systems with similar speed and agility as the libvirt driver within OpenStack.

-Since this process should match the OpenStack model, it is not planned to add any new periodic tasks, database queries or other items.
+Most operations are comparable in speed.
+Deployment, attach/detach volumes, lifecycle, etc... are quick.

+The one exception is if the operator configures the system to use N-Port ID Virtualization for storage (NPIV).
+This technology provides significant speed increases for instance disk performance, but may increase the deployment time by several seconds.

+The driver is written to support concurrent operations.
+It has been tested performing 10 concurrent deploys to a given compute node.

-Performance impacts should be limited to the Compute Driver, as the changes should be consolidated within the driver on the endpoint.
-The API processes for instance should not be impacted.
+Due to the nature of the project, performance impacts are limited to the Compute Driver.
+The API processes for instance are not impacted.

 Other Deployer Impact